Monday, October 11, 2010

 24. The Weather Underground- Sam Green and Bill Siegel

-26. Man on the Train- Patrice Leconte
+25. Man on the Train- Patrice Leconte

-27. The Pianist- Roman Polanski
+26. The Pianist- Roman Polanski

-28. Roger Dodger- Dylan Kidd
+27. Roger Dodger- Dylan Kidd

-29. Bloody Sunday- Paul Greengrass
+28. Bloody Sunday- Paul Greengrass

 Ripe for re-appraisal: demonlover (Olivier Assayas)

-Need to see: Ana and the Others (Celina Murga), Blue Gate Crossing (Yee Chin-yen), Daughter From Danang (Gail Dolgin and Vincente Franco), Dead or Alive: Final (Takashi Miike), Ken Park (Larry Clark and Ed Lachman), Springtime in a Small Town (Tian Zhuangzhuang), The Uncertainty Principle (Manoel de Oliveira), Unknown Pleasures (Jia Zhang-ke)
+Need to see: Ana and the Others (Celina Murga), Blue Gate Crossing (Yee Chin-yen), Daughter From Danang (Gail Dolgin and Vincente Franco), Dead or Alive: Final (Takashi Miike), Decasia (Bill Morrison), Ken Park (Larry Clark and Ed Lachman), Springtime in a Small Town (Tian Zhuangzhuang), The Uncertainty Principle (Manoel de Oliveira), Unknown Pleasures (Jia Zhang-ke)

 Academy Awards (USA), Best Picture: Chicago (Rob Marshall)